 Just remember that it is incapable of handling chemical and viral contamination, meaning you should only use it within a narrow band of circumstances; outdoor recreation, in North America (and similar settings), where the water you come across has neither chemicals nor viruses.

 So it’s certainly worth a look, but I can’t say it’s the best.
-Competing products provide better filtration at a more cost-effective price (the aforementioned Sawyer), while these devices handle viruses as well, which is what you’d want in developing countries.
+Competing products provide better filtration at a more cost-effective price, while other devices handle viruses as well, which is what you’d want in developing countries.

 Check it out, but remember to…filter some of the adoration.